youngbeen/thor-updater/README.md

-# thor-bizpage-update
+# thor-updater

-This npm plugin provides ability of adding `Thor`'s configurable biz pages feature to existing project or updating it.
-More detail of [Thor](https://github.com/youngbeen/thor)
+This npm plugin provides ability of updating `Thor`.
+Which includes:
+* Updating `Thor` framework to your `Thor` project
+* Updating configurable biz service to your `Thor` project
+* Add configurable biz service to exist non-thor project

 ## How to use